The Record Office is CLOSED until further notice

 Facilities for listening to sound recordings and viewing videos can be arranged but must be booked in advance.
 Our Wi-Fi can be used throughout the searchrooms with power sockets available for laptops.

-Our newspaper collection on microfilm can be viewed in searchroom one using film readers with the option of printing through a digital scanner which is also compatible with microfiche.
+Our newspaper collection on microfilm can be viewed in searchroom one using film readers, with the option of staff-operated printing through a digital scanner which is also compatible with microfiche.

 Searchroom two has an enquiry desk that covers both searchrooms; this is where documents are requested from the strongrooms for supervised viewing.
 There are ample study tables with an area specifically for viewing maps and larger documents, with the most recent Ordnance Survey maps available in plan drawers nearby.